rpuenter/EigenTest/README.md

 # EigenTest
-Test the efficiency of Eigen library exact linear solvers vs matrix inverse in an iterative context
+Test the efficiency of exact linear solvers vs matrix inverse in an iterative context